zeljkofilipin/filipin.eu/_posts/2017/2017-02-06-selenium-javascript.md

 ## Numbers

-According to [JSDOW](http://www.jsdow.com/chart/selenium-210639/) (The javascript download index), WebDriverJs is far ahead in the number of downloads, but WebdriverIO is growing faster, if I have read the charts correctly.
+According to [JSDOW](http://www.jsdow.com/chart/selenium-210639/) (The JavaScript download index), WebDriverJs is far ahead in the number of downloads, but WebdriverIO is growing faster, if I have read the charts correctly.

 ![Selenium Downloads](/assets/selenium-downloads.png)
 ![Selenium Percentage](/assets/selenium-percentage.png)